Is

 Now that you know what a permissible exposure limit is, how do you actually use it?
 It’s about applying the knowledge in practical ways.

 Start by identifying the substance you’re dealing with.
-Even so, what is it?
 If it is, you’re good.
-In real terms, what are its uses?
+What are its uses?
 Once you understand the context, you can assess whether the exposure is within the safe range.
+What is it?
 If not, you might need to adjust your practices.

 It’s also important to keep records.
 Documenting exposure levels helps in tracking trends and ensuring compliance over time.